-- The Court Chair- is a member of the upper administration and is a nonvoting member organizational figure who serves to lead the court in an equitable way. - The Court Bailiff- an officer of student government association or an appointee by the Office of Student Services - Voting Members of the Court- two instructors chosen by the Office of Student Services - Voting Members of the Court- two students chosen by the Office of Student Services - Voting Member of the Court- one member from the office of Academic Affairs. - Appellate Panel- three members of the upper administration who act in the event of an appeal of the Honor Court's decision.
+- The Court Chair- a member of the upper administration organizational figure and nonvoting member who serves to lead the court in an equitable way. - The Court Bailiff- an officer of student government association or an appointee by the Office of Student Services - Voting Members of the Court- two instructors chosen by the Office of Student Services - Voting Members of the Court- two students chosen by the Office of Student Services - Voting Member of the Court- one member from the office of Academic Affairs. - Appellate Panel- three members of the upper administration who act in the event of an appeal of the Honor Court's decision.

-Members of the panel may include one member of the Office of Academic Affairs, one member of the Office of the Campus Dean, the Court Chair, the Faculty Senate President, or board member or one of the University's Vice Presidents.
+• Members of the panel may include one member of the Office of Academic Affairs, one member of the Office of the Campus Dean, the Court Chair, the Faculty Senate President, or board member or one of the University's Vice Presidents.